ambroseling/ambroseling/README.md

 # What am I up to?

 ## Neurosience/Deep Learning Research @ LinLabs
-In the summer of 2023, I worked on a neuroscience research project with Professor Qian Lin that aims to study the neurodynamics of zebrafish behaviour under different visual and electrical stimuli.
-By using zebrafish tracking softwares such as Python Stytra and DeepLabCut, we were able to analyse behavioural responses from their change in position and tail angle.
-Thus, using deep learning models, we were able to feed response data into neural networks in order to make future predictions on their behaviour.
-On top of that, I was responsible in creating a Virtual Reality environment that is to be presented to zebrafish as visual stimulus in order to study their spatial recognition abilities.
+In the summer of 2023, I worked on a neuroscience research project with Professor Qian Lin that aims to study the neurodynamics of zebrafish behaviour in spatial recognition and task learning.
+My research contributed to 2 areas:

+**Zebrafish tracking**
+- Implemented computer vision tracking with ResNet50, MobileNet architectures, achieved tracking accuracy of 75%+
+- Preprocessed images by applying normalization,resizing and scaling, preprocessed labels by converting coordiantes to gaussian distributed heat map
+- Optimized real-time tracking prediction speed by 55% (measured by timer) with parallel computing in Tensorflow, that would help minimize the latency in the experimental system
+- Designed image preprocessing software, allowed other students to label images and speed up experiments
+- Instructed other lab members on how to use tracking software such as the web app, stytra, deeplabcut
+- Leveraged GPU to speed up tail tracking model training
+- Assisted with hardware testing
+- Helped facilitate socket connections from Stytra Python to Unity

+For more details and code, check out our [repo](https://github.com/ambroseling/Zebrafish-DeepLabCut)

+**Locomotion Prediction**
+- Presented papers on continous time recurrent neural networks, Neural ODE networks, LTC networks in journal clubs
+- Implemented the benchmark autoregressive model for predicting zebrafish movement in VR, clearly demonstrated weaknesses in their model and datasets
+- Preprocessed public  tail deflection datasets by using noise reduction, local polynomial interpolation, normalization to handle uneven sampling
+- Optimized movement predictions by developing our own multi layer GRU model, LTC model, and GRU encoder-LTC decoder model, beat the benchmark by 5% in MSE reduction, 6% in R^2 score increase
+- Presented locomotion prediction research at Undegraduate engineering research conference, awarded Best Overall Poster Presentation
+- Demonstrated a comprehensive model performance comparision, conducted parameter search to find best optimal working model

+For more details and code, check out our [repo](https://github.com/ambroseling/Zebrafish-DeepLabCut)

 ## LINKUPSS Co.
-LINKUPSS is a tech start up aiming to simplify technology for seniors through making online resources accessible.Through working with day-care centers, community centers , engineers, we are working to break the digital divide for all generations.
+- **LINKUPSS**: A tech start-up aiming to simplify technology for seniors through accessible online resources.
-Our tech start up is curretly in the UofT Entrepenurship Hatchery program working with an advisory board of industry professional mentors and connectors on building our buisness plan, conducting market research and customer outreach as well as cashflow projections.
-Our team has facilitated connections with over 116 senior organisations, 200+ seniors across Ontario, Canada with 40 organisations in progress of implementing our solutions.
-We're hoping to continue our efforts to reach as many organisations as possible and to help as much seniors as possible.
-Our start up idea was awarded the [Google Solutions Challenge 2023 Global Top 100 Qualifiers](https://www.youtube.com/watch?v=1npCEqfD8k4&t=15s) out of 2000+ teams worldwide.
-From that time, we have received mentorship from Google engineers and designers, thus making continous improvements and modifications to our design.
-Feel free to contact me to learn more or check out our [LINKUPSS website](https://www.linkupss.com)!
+- Collaboration with:
+  - Day-care centers
+  - Community centers
+  - Engineers
+- Mission: Bridge the digital divide across generations.
+- Currently in UofT Entrepreneurship Hatchery program.
+- Advisory board of industry professionals assisting with:
+  - Business plan development
+  - Market research
+  - Customer outreach
+  - Cashflow projections
+- Facilitated connections with:
+  - 116+ senior organizations
+  - 200+ seniors in Ontario, Canada
+  - 40 organizations implementing solutions
+- Goal: Expand outreach to more organizations and seniors.
+- Awarded [Google Solutions Challenge 2023 Global Top 100 Qualifiers](https://www.youtube.com/watch?v=1npCEqfD8k4&t=15s) out of 2000+ teams worldwide.
+- Mentorship from Google engineers and designers, leading to continuous design improvements.
+For more information, feel free to contact and visit our [LINKUPSS website](https://www.linkupss.com)!

 ## Tensorflow Developer Certification
-I have completed the Tensorflow Developer Certification from Google.
-Throughout this process, I have developed a variety of ML models in binary, multiclass classification, linear regression, image classification, object detection, natural language processing, text generation, time-series and sequential analysis.
-I believe this would be a perfect way of demonstrating my competence in machine learning and open more doors for me in machine learning oppurtunities.
-To see my repo for preparing the exam, check out [here](https://github.com/ambroseling/Tensorflow)
+I have completed the **Tensorflow Developer Certification** from Google.
+During this certification journey, I have accomplished the following:
+- Developed a range of ML models including:
+  - Binary and multiclass classification
+  - Linear regression
+  - Image classification
+  - Object detection
+  - Natural language processing
+  - Text generation
+  - Time-series analysis
+  - Sequential analysis
+I believe this achievement effectively showcases my competence in machine learning and positions me for further opportunities in the field.
+To explore my exam preparation repository [here](https://github.com/ambroseling/Tensorflow).

 Some sample models:
 - Bitcoin Price Predictor [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1X2nghZTOzs9u5lgMzETvQSN4jhz7tAsy)